-In 2015 the notaries reported 76,780 purchases by overseas buyers, of which 20.1% were by British, i.e., 15,810.
+In 2015 the notaries reported 77,156 purchases by overseas buyers, of which 15,959 were British, representing 20.6% market share.
 In the first half of 2016 the notaries counted 43,519 overseas buyers with the British responsible for 8,268 of them, very slightly down on market share at 19%, but slightly ahead in actual numbers on a half-yearly basis when compared with 2015.
-Now, I’m no mathematician but even I can see that a smaller market share in percentage terms doesn’t necessarily mean lower numbers of actual purchasers.
-Nevertheless, the total of British buyers in 2016 is the statistic I’m most looking forward to seeing in the first half of 2017.
-My prediction is that numbers will be similar, maybe a bit down but could even be up, compared with the previous year but because the overall overseas market grew in 2016 the British share of the market will probably be lower.
+Now, I’m no mathematician but even I know that a smaller market share in percentage terms doesn’t necessarily mean lower numbers of actual purchasers.
+Nevertheless, the total of British buyers in 2016 was the statistic I was most looking forward to seeing in the first half of 2017.
+My prediction was that numbers would be similar, maybe a bit down but could even be up, compared with the previous year but because the overall overseas market grew in 2016 the British share of the market would probably be lower.

 The British started buying property in Spain long before either country was in the EU and throughout the period when the UK was in but Spain wasn’t.
-I cannot imagine a scenario in which Spain will allow anything to damage their most important market post-Brexit, either in the the property or tourism sectors where the British are way ahead of any other nationality, and I don’t believe a possible downturn in the numbers of British buyers in 2016, if that’s how it turns out, can be attributed to uncertainty about the conditions that may apply to British citizens post-Brexit.
-In my view lower numbers will be a reflection of short-term currency instability, a factor that’s obviously closely linked to Brexit, but one which looks unlikely to get worse and may get better, perhaps a lot better, if there is renewed Eurozone instability, which most analysts regard as a cast iron certainty.
+I cannot imagine a scenario in which Spain will allow anything to damage their most important market post-Brexit, either in the the property or tourism sectors where the British are way ahead of any other nationality, and I don’t believe the slightly smaller number of British buyers in 2016 can be attributed to uncertainty about the conditions that may apply to British citizens post-Brexit.
+In my view lower numbers are a reflection of short-term currency instability, a factor that’s obviously closely linked to Brexit, but one which looks unlikely to get worse and may get better, perhaps a lot better if there is renewed Eurozone instability, which most analysts regard as a cast iron certainty.
 However, British buyers who wait for an improvement in the exchange rate may find any benefit wiped out by price increases in 2017 but there is a solution and it’s one that more than one client of mine has opted for recently, choosing to buy now while prices are still well below 2006 peak values but clearly on the way up.
 The solution is called a fixed rate Spanish mortgage and in my view, it’s one that anyone thinking about buying in Spain in 2017 should consider, irrespective of the currency they are buying with.